microsoft/live-share/docs/use/vscode.md

 > [!TIP]
 > Did you know you can *join your own collaboration session*?
 This allows you to try Live Share on your own or to spin up an instance of Visual Studio or VS Code and connect to it remotely!
 You can even use the same identity in both instances.
 Check it out!

-## Installation
+## Prerequisites

-Before you begin, you'll need to be sure you've got a version of Visual Studio Code installed that meets Live Share's core requirements.
+Before you begin, you'll need a supported version of Visual Studio Code for Live Share's core requirements.

 You'll need **Visual Studio Code (1.22.0 or higher)** running on:

 - **Windows**: 7, 8.1, or 10

-- **macOS**: Sierra (10.12) and above only.
-    - _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://go.microsoft.com/fwlink/?linkid=872315)._
+- **macOS**: Sierra (10.12) and above only. _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://go.microsoft.com/fwlink/?linkid=872315)._

 - **Linux**: 64-bit Ubuntu Desktop 16.04+, Fedora Workstation 27+, CentOS 7
     - Live Share requires a number of [Linux prerequisites](#linux-install-steps) you may be prompted to install.
     - _32-bit Linux is not supported due to [.NET Core 2.0 requirements](https://go.microsoft.com/fwlink/?linkid=872314)._
     - ARM is also currently not supported.
     - See the [Linux install details](../reference/linux.md) article for details on using downstream and other distributions.

-After that, downloading and installing the Visual Studio Live Share extension is a breeze:
+## Install the Live Share extension

+By downloading and using Visual Studio Live Share, you agree to the [license terms](https://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
+See [troubleshooting](../troubleshooting.md) if you run into problems.

 1. Install <a href="https://code.visualstudio.com/">Visual Studio Code</a>
 2. [Download](https://aka.ms/vsls-dl/vscode) and install the Visual Studio Live Share extension from the marketplace.